 HIT1503 Coding Principles This course will introduce the guidelines to Current Procedural Terminology (CPT) coding and terminology and diagnostic coding (ICD-9-CM updated to ICD-10-CM).
 This course will also provide an introduction to the concept of the relationship of accurate coding to reimbursement.
 Students will complete coding exercises to improve their coding knowledge.
-Prerequisite: HIT1303 Medical Terminology.
+Prerequisite: HIT1303 Medical Terminology or permission of instructor.
 3 credits.